BetRivers Promo Code for March - Up to $500 Bet Insurance With No Code Needed

 This first bet insurance structure is easy for new users to understand and use with a small minimum deposit of $10 required for 21+ first-time customers of the BetRivers sportsbook.

-If you’re looking for an exciting game to bet on tonight, the Boston Celtics vs. San Antonio Spurs might fit the bill.
-I personally like their SGP special of V. Wembanyama for 25+ Points, 12+ Rebounds and Spurs to Win at +440 odds.
+If you’re looking for an exciting game to bet on tonight, the Houston Rockets vs. Denver Nuggets might fit the bill.
+I personally like their SGP special of K. Durant to Score 30+ Points and N. Jokic to Score 25+ Points and Record 12+ Rebounds at +575 odds.

 - BETRIVERS SPORTSBOOK (MI)